Massive-Wiki/massive-wiki/Massive Wiki Starter Guidebook/Massive Wiki New macOS User Setup Card.md

    error when first pushing changes to GitHub.

-  How to do that
+  - How to do that
 	- Use a browser and login to your GitHub account.
     - GoTo " Account Settings".
     - on "Account Settings" page select "Developer Settings" from the LeftSide buttons.
     - on "Developer Settings" page select "Personal access tokens" button.
     - on "Personal access tokens" page select "Generate new token" button.
       - on "New personal access token" page
 	  - Enter a name or descriptor word into the "Note" field.
 	  - Select the "repo" radio button in the "Select scopes" list.
 	  - Scroll to the bottom and select "Generate token"
 	  - Select the small 'copy' icon next to the new generated token to copy key to the clipboard.
 	  (I also take a screen snapshot of the window with the token for a temporary backup.)

   - The final steps involve adding information to the `.gitconfig` file and creating a `.git-credentials` file to hold the personal access token just generated.
     - Setting up git credentials for Massive Wiki use.
-    - First, open a Terminal window (Terminal is found in the /Applications/Utilities/ directory) Verify that a .gitconfig file has been created (when you installed GitHub Desktop and logged into GitHub)
+    - First, open a Terminal window (Terminal is found in the /Applications/Utilities/ directory) Verify that a .gitconfig file has been created in the $HOME directory (when you installed GitHub Desktop and logged into GitHub)

+          $ cd
 		  $ ls .gitconfig

       will print the file name ".gitconfig" if it exists